 Never position your life above anyone else’s just because you’re living the travel lifestyle.
 Full-time travel is *probably* more exciting than whatever is happening back home.
 We all know that, but I beg of you, don’t make it known.
-It will be very damaging to your relationships if you bring that into your relationships.
+It will be very damaging to your relationships if you bring that measuring stick into your relationships.

-You’re not better than anyone else just because you decided to pursue full-time travel.
+You might be happier, but you’re not better than anyone else just because you decided to pursue full-time travel.

 6. Be Proactive

 ….against all of the obvious things that can (and sometimes will) go wrong and have the potential to end your full-time travel lifestyle.

 Be proactive against theft.
 Take steps to reduce your odds of being robbed, and no matter how long you’ve been traveling, remember to take the same measures.
 Getting a little too comfortable and leaving your back unattended, or your phone in your back pocket where it’s easily pickpocketed (that happened to me in Bogotá), are easy mistakes to make.
 Don’t fall victim to beginner misteps.